SitecorePowerShell/Console/Documentation/Markdown/Set-UserPassword.md

-# Set-UserPassword
+﻿# Set-UserPassword

 Sets the Sitecore user password.

 ## Syntax

+Set-UserPassword [-Identity] &lt;AccountIdentity&gt; -OldPassword &lt;String&gt; [-NewPassword &lt;String&gt;]

 Set-UserPassword [-Identity] &lt;AccountIdentity&gt; -Reset [-NewPassword &lt;String&gt;]

-Set-UserPassword [-Identity] &lt;AccountIdentity&gt; -OldPassword &lt;String&gt; [-NewPassword &lt;String&gt;]

 ## Detailed Description

-The Set-UserPassword cmdlet resets or changes a user password.
+The Set-UserPassword command resets or changes a user password.

 The Identity parameter specifies the Sitecore user to remove.
 You can specify a user by its local name or fully qualified name.